LeBenchmark/Interspeech2021/AER/README.md

 <a name="Preprocessing"></a>
 ## Preprocessing Data

-The audio files in each dataset should first be preprocessed to be 16 KHz, mono channel and 16 bit single integer.
-In order to do that `Preprocess.py` file may be used, an example can be seen here:
+Audio files must be converted to 16 kHz, 16 bits single interger, mono channel to extract `wav2vec` representations.
+This can be achieved using the `Preprocess.py` script:

 ```bash
 python Preprocess.py --input "[path to datasets]/audio" --output "[path to datasets]/AlloSat/Wavs"
 ```

-Then, under `FeatureExtraction\DatasetHandling`, `Recola_46.py` and `Allosat.py` are files related to produce a `data.json` file that includes all the information needed regarding each dataset to run experiments.
+Once done, descriptive json files need to be created in order to run experiments on the RECOLA and AlloSat datasets, using the `Recola_46.py` and `Allosat.py` scripts in `FeatureExtraction\DatasetHandling`.
+Each script produces a `data.json` file that includes all the information needed to run experiments on each dataset.

-After all the preprocessing steps, they should be in the following format:
+Once those preprocessing steps achieved, the data structure should be as follows:

 ```
 .
 Datasets